TeamTC/Snowfy-Afk-Theme/README.md

 **[How to Update Snoowfy Afk](https://github.com/TeamTC/Snowfy-Afk-Theme/wiki/How-to-Update%3F)**

+# Source Code
+Well this is the Original source code but a New Beta v0.0.02 Update source is no here because it got an shitting errors.
+Anyway **[here it is](https://github.com/TeamTC/beta.snowfy-afk)**

 # Warning! ⚠️️
-This project is not fully Responsive with Mobile!
-A Responsive one will coming soon....
+Snowfy-Afk-Theme project is kinda closed because it is not fully Responsive with *Mobile*! but i'll keep updating this! btw a New Responsive one will coming soon...!

 # Support